-&lt;sup>244 Commonwealth v.
+Commonwealth v.
 Torsilieri, 232 A.3d 567, 587-88 (Pa.
 2020) (remanding to determine whether presumption that sex offenders pose a high risk of committing additional sex offenses requiring lifetime registration violates offenders' due process right to reputation under Pennsylvania Constitution); Commonwealth v.
 Torsilieri, No. 15-CR-0001570-2016 (Pa.
 Ct.
 Common Pleas Aug.
-22) (holding that Pennsylvania SORNA's irrebuttable presumption that sex offenders pose a high risk of committing additional sex offenses requiring lifetime registration violates an individual's due process right to reputation under the Pennsylvania Constitution), appeal docketed, No. 97 MAP 2022 (Pa.
-Sept.
-19, 2022); Commonwealth v.
+22, 2022) (holding that Pennsylvania SORNA's irrebuttable presumption that sex offenders pose a high risk of committing additional sex offenses requiring lifetime registration violates an individual's due process right to reputation under the Pennsylvania Constitution), rev'd, No. 97 MAP 2022, 2024 WL 2789201 (Pa.
+May 31, 2024) (holding that offender failed to meet his burden to establish that Pennsylvania SORNA's irrebuttable presumption that sex offenders pose a high risk of reoffense is unconstitutional); Commonwealth v.
 Morgan, 258 A.3d 1147, 1157 (Pa.
 Super.
 Ct.
-2021) (holding that the sexually violent predator designation under Pennsylvania law does not violate an offender's right to reputation under the Pennsylvania Constitution offender's right to reputation under the Pennsylvania law does not violate an offender's right to reputation under the Pennsylvania law does not violate an offender's right to reputation under the Pennsylvania law does not violate an offender's right to reputation under the Pennsylvania law does not violate an offender's right to reputation under the Pennsylvania Constitution because the hearing procedure comports with due process and Subchapter I is narrowly tailored to a compelling state purpose of protecting the public from those who have been found to be dangerously mentally ill).
+2021) (holding that the sexually violent predator designation under Pennsylvania law does not violate an offender's right to reputation under the Pennsylvania Constitution because the hearing procedure comports with due process and Subchapter I is narrowly tailored to a compelling state purpose of protecting the public from those who have been found to be dangerously mentally ill).

-&lt;sup>245 Commonwealth v.
+Commonwealth v.
 Nieman, 84 A.3d 603, 605 (Pa.
 2013) (holding that legislation amending state's sex offender registration and notification laws violated the "single subject" rule of the state constitution and striking the same).
 5 U.S.C. § 553.
 Under the Administrative Procedure Act, agencies are generally required to follow certain rules in promulgating rules, including procedural requirements.
 However, under the APA's "good cause" exception, an agency can bypass the notice and comment requirement "if the agency for good cause finds" that compliance would be "impracticable, unnecessary, or contrary to the public interest."
 Id.

-enacting the interim rule applying SORNA to offenders who committed sex offenses prior to its passage.
+enacting the interim ${\rm rule}^{247}$ applying SORNA to offenders who committed sex offenses prior to its passage. $^{248}$

-2. Americans With Disabilities Act
+2. Americans with Disabilities Act